yehia67/documentation/trinity/0.1/how-to-guides/develop-features-on-trinity.md

     cd src/mobile
     ```

-5\.
-Run Trinity and the logger
+Now, you can run Trinity and the logger.

 --------------------
 ### iOS